 JSF allows the reuse and extension of the current standard UI components.
 JSF decreases the effort to build and maintain applications, which will run on a Java application server and render application UI on to a target customer.
 JSF facilitates Web application development by Giving reusable UI components, Making simple data transfer among UI components, Managing UI state across various server requests, Enabling the implementation of custom components and Wiring client-side event to server-side application code.
 JSF provides multiple rendering capabilities that allow JSF UI components to render themselves differently depending on the client types.

 Head To Head Comparison Between JSP and JSF (Infographics)

 Below is the top 5 difference between JSP and JSF:

 Both are popular choices in the market; let us discuss some of the major difference:

-- JSP is not a request-driven model view controller, however, JSP is accessed by the dynamically created web pages like HTML or XML.
-In contrast, JSF is a framework having backing bean model, JSF View moreover faces servlet controller.
+- JSP is not a request-driven model view controller; however, JSP is accessed by the dynamically created web pages like HTML or XML.
+In contrast, JSF is a framework having a backing bean model; JSF View moreover faces a servlet controller.